 Value Feature

 Design preparation (3 pts total)

 1 pt.
 Boxball class

 1 pt.
 Box class

 1 pt.
 Ball class

-Style (7 pts total)
+0 1 Style (7 pts total)

-$2~\mathrm{pts.}$ Descriptive comments
+2 pts.
+Descriptive comments

-- 2 pts.
+2 pts.
 Good names

-- 2 pts.
+2 pts.
 Good use of constants

-- 1 pt.
+1 pt.
 Appropriate formatting

 Program Quality (5 pts total)

-- 1 pt.
+1 pt.
 Good use of boolean expressions

-- 1 pt.
+1 pt.
 Not doing more work than necessary

-- 1 pt.
+1 pt.
 Using most appropriate methods

-- 1 pt.
+1 pt.
 Good use of if and while statements

-- 1 pt.
+1 pt.
 Good choice of parameters

 Correctness (5 pts total)

-- 1 pt.
-Drawing the game correctly at startup - 1 pt.
-Changing box size and line height correctly - 1 pt.
-Dropping the ball - 1 pt.
-Determining if the ball landed in the box - 1 pt.
+1 pt.
+Drawing the game correctly at startup

+1 pt.
+Changing box size and line height correctly

+1 pt.
+Dropping the ball

+1 pt.
+Determining if the ball landed in the box

+1 pt.
 Moving the box after the ball lands in it

-Also, before turning in your work, be sure to double check both its logical organization and your style of presentation.
-Make your code as clear as possible and include appropriate comments describing major sections of code and declarations.
-Refer to the lab style sheet for more information about style.
+Extra credit (2 pts total)

+1/2 pt.
+All size boxes can end up all the way to right of window

+1/2 pt. $1/2 pt.$ More interesting graphics than balls and boxes

+Highlight the level that player is currently on and

+1/2 pt. - 1

+1 /0 / display the number of balls landing in and not in the box

+1/2 pt.
+Ball accelerates as it falls